Dashavvn/School-Projects/Card Game/README.txt

-Partial Implemented by Professor Don Blaheta.
+Partially Implemented by Professor Don Blaheta.
 Edited/Finshed by Dashawn Meredith.

 To compile test: